What's your attachment style?

 How your shape is calculated.

 Step one — reverse-code four items.
-Items 1, 5, 8, and 9 measure secure-attachment behaviors directly.
-Endorsing "It helps to turn to my partner" indicates lower avoidance, not higher.
-To allow these items to combine arithmetically with the others, we transform each reversed response r as r′ = 8 − r.
-After this step, all 12 items are oriented in the same direction.
+Items 8, 11, 16, and 17 are worded so that agreement reflects security rather than insecurity.
+Endorsing "Letting a partner into my inner world feels natural to me" indicates lower avoidance, not higher.
+To let these items combine arithmetically with the others, we transform each reversed response r as r′ = 8 − r.
+After this step, all 20 items are oriented in the same direction.

 Step three — assign your archetype using a 4.0 cutoff.
 Continuous scores are classified into the four-quadrant model using the midpoint of the 7-point Likert scale as the cutoff.
 Below 4.0 is "low" on that dimension; at or above 4.0 is "high."
 The four resulting combinations map to The Anchor (low+low), The Tide (high+low), The Island (low+high), and The Storm (high+high).